hallettmiket/hallettmiket.github.io/barbados/_posts/2020-01-24-emerging-models.md

 This meeting brings together researchers interested in the development of new model organisms.
 Such models either facilitate exciting new questions that can be asked for the first time, or facilitate unprecedented ability to explore long-standing fundamental questions central to the life sciences.
-The emergence of  many new "non-model" model systems recently is at least in part due todevelopments in gene editing technologies,  cellular imaging, and single cell genomics.
+The emergence of  many new "non-model" model systems recently is at least in part due to recent advancements in gene editing technologies,  cellular imaging, and single cell genomics.
 Therefore, the workshop also seeks to bring investigators interested in the advancement of  such techniques to better exploit the unique biological features of these organisms.

 The invitees  collectively champion emerging model systems across a broad swath of the Tree of Life.
 This includes